dabamos/openadms-node/README.md

 OpenADMS is an open source automatic deformation monitoring system for geodetical and geotechnical observations.
 The software is written in Python 3 and should run on Python 3.5 upwards.
-So far, it has been tested with CPython on FreeBSD 10 (x86-64, ARMv7), NetBSD 7 (ARMv7), and Windows 7 (x86, x86-64).
+So far, it has been tested with CPython 3.5/3.6 on:

+* Windows 7 (x86, x86-64)
+* FreeBSD 10/11 (x86-64, ARMv7)
+* NetBSD 7 (ARMv7)
+* Debian 9 (ARMv7)
+* Fedora 25 (x86-64)

+PyPy3.5 is currently not supported, due to incompatibilities with the `psutil` module.

+The current development version of OpenADMS is 0.5 (code name “Eindhoven”).
 For more information, please see https://www.dabamos.de/.

-The current development version of OpenADMS is 0.5 (code name “Eindhoven”).

 ## Installation
 To run OpenADMS, clone the branch and execute `openadms.py`: